AWS RDS MySQL¶

 Note:

-The Amazon RDS console may display metrics in units different from those sent to Amazon CloudWatch.
-For example, the Amazon RDS console might display a metric in megabytes (MB), while sending the same metric to Amazon CloudWatch in bytes.
+The Amazon RDS console may display metrics in different units than those sent to Amazon CloudWatch.
+For example, the Amazon RDS console may display a metric in megabytes (MB), while sending the metric to Amazon CloudWatch in bytes.

 Metric | Console Name | Description | Unit |